Rent bidding

 Scenario: Ali proactively puts in an offer for a rental property, offering to pay two months' rent in advance and an extra $15 a week over the rental asking price.
 The property manager accepts her offer and she secures the rental property.

-Analysis: No one has acted illegally.
-The property manager has not encouraged rent bidding and Ali is allowed to offer to pay over the asking price for the rental and to pay rent in advance.
+Analysis: The property manager has acted illegally.
+Although the property manager has not encouraged rent bidding, they must not accept the offer to pay over the asking price and two months' rent in advance for the rental property.